What Is Acupuncture?

 The release of these chemicals could help manage the physical and emotional pain of opiate addiction and withdrawal.
 For example, dopamine will naturally decrease the pain of withdrawal and create a more pleasurable state of mind.
 Understanding this impact is crucial to gauging how effective acupuncture is in treating various forms of addiction.

 What Form Does This Treatment Take?

-In some instances, individual needles may need to be twirled, heated or otherwise manipulated to increase their effectiveness.
-After the predetermined time, the needles are carefully removed from your skin and another massage or oil treatment may be applied.
+In some instances, individual needles may need to be twirled, heated, or otherwise manipulated to increase their effectiveness.
+After the predetermined time, the needles are carefully removed from your skin and oil treatment may be applied.
 Multiple treatments of acupuncture can be performed in a week, depending on your own needs and enjoyment of the treatment.

 Can Acupuncture Be Used On Its Own?